Neurophysiology: 18th century

-In 1784, Félix Vicq-d'Azyr, discovered a black colored structure in the midbrain.
-In 1791 Samuel Thomas von Sömmerring alluded to this structure, calling it the substantia nigra.
-In the same year, Luigi Galvani described the role of electricity in nerves of dissected frogs.
+19th century

 In 1808, Franz Joseph Gall studied and published work on phrenology.
 Phrenology was the faulty science of looking at head shape to determine different aspects of personality and brain function.
 In 1811, Julien Jean César Legallois studied respiration in animal dissection and lesions and found the center of respiration in the medulla oblongata.
 In the same year, Charles Bell finished work on what would later become known as the Bell–Magendie law, which compared functional differences between dorsal and ventral roots of the spinal cord.
+He was the first to distinguish between motor and sensory nerves and proposed the concept of a “muscle sense”.
 In 1822, Karl Friedrich Burdach distinguished between the lateral and medial geniculate bodies, as well as named the cingulate gyrus.
+The column of Burdach or fasciculus cuneatus, the lateral portion of the dorsal funiculus of the spinal cord is named for him.
 In 1824, F. Magendie studied and produced the first evidence of the cerebellum's role in equilibration to complete the Bell–Magendie law.
 In 1838, Theodor Schwann began studying white and grey matter in the brain, and discovered the myelin sheath.
 These cells, which cover the axons of the neurons in the brain, are named Schwann cells after him.
+In 1843 Carlo Matteucci and Emil du Bois-Reymond demonstrated that nerves transmit signals electrically.

 In 1848, Phineas Gage, the classical neurophysiology patient, had his brain pierced by an iron tamping rod in a blasting accident.
 He became an excellent case study in the connection between the prefrontal cortex and behavior, decision making and consequences.
 In 1849, Hermann von Helmholtz studied the speed of frog nerve impulses while studying electricity in the body.

-While these are not all the developments in neurophysiology before 1849, these developments were significant to the study of the brain and body.
+In 1861, French neurologist Paul Broca discovered that a damaged area of the posterior inferior frontal gyrus also known as Broca's area) in patients caused an inability to speak.

+Italian neuroanatomist professor Camillo Golgi discovered in the 1870s that all the nerve cells in the nervous system are a continuous, interconnected network.

+Regionally specific features of the central brain region were described by Prof. Betz in 1874, making one of the first steps toward the microstructural, cytoarchitectonic parcellation of the entire human cerebral cortex.

+In 1875, Prof. Richard Caton reported to the British Medical Association that he had observed electrical impulses from the surfaces of living brains in animals.

+In 1894, neurologist and psychiatrist Edward Flatau published a human brain atlas “Atlas of the Human Brain and the Course of the Nerve-Fibres”.

+In 1896, Prof. d'Arsonval conducted the first documented study of the effects of a time-variable magnetic field on the brain, producing physiological changes: a volunteer reported phosphenes and vertigo when a coil stimulated his head at 42 Hz.